 LoDuca would also return for both sequels using the same style to create the terror of Ash's improbable situations.
 He decided on a career in film composing from that experience.

-The following instrumental Score pieces were featured in The Evil Dead
+The following instrumental score tracks were featured in The Evil Dead

-Do you know any interesting trivia about the instrumental score music used in The Evil Dead?
-Please send it in by clicking Here
+Know any interesting facts about the Score used in The Evil Dead?
+Please Update Us